 - Civil law

-- Criminal law and criminal procedings law including weapons handling
+- Criminal law and criminal proceedings law including weapons handling

 - Accident prevention regulations guard and security services